Phase II Environmental Site Assessment (ESA)

 Phase II ESA: Report

-The process usually takes 30 to 45 days and is dependent on the availability of the drill rig crews.
+The process usually takes 30 days and is dependent on the availability of the drill rig crews.
 When the laboratory results come back to us we can call you with a preliminary read on what we found.
 A few days later we'll have your report in your hands that outlines our findings and makes suggestions regarding next steps.
 Our clients use the findings of our Phase II ESAs to know when to walk away from a property purchase or to negotiate a lower price during the sale.

 Prices for a typical Phase II ESA are hard to pin down because each project is different and entirely dependent on the scope of the project the client wants to complete.
 Typical finished costs are between $5,000 and $10,000 which can be a substantial portion of the transaction costs.
 We try to avoid Phase II ESAs if at all possible but we'll always tell you what kind of risks you are taking.